themebeez/themebeez-toolkit/readme.txt

 = Where is demo content import located ? =

-Demo import page is located at Dashboard > Apperence > import demo content
+Demo import page is located at Dashboard > Theme Name > Starter Templates and import demo content

 = How can I get assists if I need any help ? =